TensaiKato/motivo-test/readme.md

 ### E. Thoughts on what you would have liked to add if you had the time

 Certanly more comments and double check the identation;

+### F.Any additional comments you have

+It was very fun doing it, I hope this is a good outcome, I had little time to finish it (had some major PC problems lately), but I guess it can show that I'm aware of how a RESTful API works.

+Thank you!